 Despite our best efforts, sometimes a macOS update goes wrong, such as the power going out in the middle of the process.
 Other glitches can occur, including ones that are undiagnosable.

-If your Intel Mac with a T2 security chip or any M1 Apple silicon Mac won’t start up normally or through recoveryOS, you can try to revive it by fixing the firmware inside these chips that handles aspects of security and startup management while preserving all your files.
+If your Intel Mac with a T2 security chip or any M-series Apple silicon Mac won’t start up normally or through recoveryOS, you can try to revive it by fixing the firmware inside these chips that handles aspects of security and startup management while preserving all your files.
 If that fails, you can opt to restore it, which wipes the machine clean, but will get it working again.
 Both processes are made for system administrators but can be used by anyone.

-(You launch recoveryOS by starting up or restarting an Intel Mac with Command-R held down, or shutting down your M1 Mac completely, then holding down the power button for about 10 seconds, until the Options gear appears.)
+(You launch recoveryOS by starting up or restarting an Intel Mac with Command-R held down, or shutting down your M-series Mac completely, then holding down the power button for about 10 seconds, until the Options gear appears.)

-Apple provides complicated instructions for applicable Intel Macs and all M1-based Macs, which are aimed at school and business computer professionals.
+Apple provides complicated instructions for applicable Intel Macs and all M-series Macs, which are aimed at school and business computer professionals.
 It’s a lot to wade through for “civilian” users, so here’s a simplified guide that should help you through it.
 You only need to consult Apple’s more exhaustive guide if you want to look up the Thunderbolt port locator illustrations described below.

 First, you need to obtain Apple Configurator 2, a free utility from Apple designed to deploy and manage Apple devices (requires macOS Catalina or later).